 All infringement claims must include the following:

-Logos and graphics relating to the College are registered and are subject to licensing agreements.
+Logos and graphics relating to Teachers College and Columbia University are registered and are subject to licensing agreements.
 If you have questions about legal use of these items or are interested in using or obtaining images, contact the Office of External Affairs (ExternalAffairs@tc.columbia.edu).

 Please visit: http://www.tc.columbia.edu/contact-us